Frequently Asked Questions.

 What will the village and the people we meet get out of me going on this trip?

 Connection!
-Us being there gives them renewed impetus and an opportunity to show case the enormous efforts they have go to, to transform themselves and their community.
-This is a big opportunity for them to share their stories and know that somewhere in the world they have a partner who believes they are the key to ending their own hunger.
+Us being there gives them renewed impetus and an opportunity to showcase the enormous efforts they have gone to, to transform themselves and their community.
+This is a big opportunity for them to share their stories and know that somewhere in the world they have a partner who believes that they are the key to ending their own hunger.

 What happens when I get back?

 This journey will be life changing in many ways.
 Besides the actual experience of interacting with The Hunger Project, there will be friendships made, plans hatched and new directions taken.
 We are committed to supporting the community that emerges.
 You’ll be required to attend the re-entry call as scheduled once you return.
 This call is important and designed to support and help you re-orient back into life.